David Rader

-David Rader (born March 9, 1957) is an Oklahoma State Senator and former American football coach and player.
-He served as the head football coach at the University of Tulsa from 1988 to 1999, compiling a record of 49–80–1.
+David Rader (born March 9, 1957) is an American legislator and former football player and coach.
+He has been a member of the Oklahoma State Senate since 2017.
+Rader served as the head football coach at the University of Tulsa from 1988 to 1999, compiling a record of 49–80–1.

 Playing career

 Rader graduated from Will Rogers High School in Tulsa, Oklahoma, then attended the University of Tulsa, from which he graduated with a Bachelor of Science in mechanical engineering in 1978 after serving as the starting quarterback for the Golden Hurricane in 1977 and 1978.
+While at TU, Rader was a quarterback and part of the 1976 Independence Bowl team.
+He was the starting QB in 1977 but was injured in the third game.
+For the 1978 season, he started all 11 games for a 9–2 record.

-Rader was an 11th round pick (295th overall) in the 1979 NFL Draft by the San Diego Chargers and was later picked up by the New York Giants.
+Rader was an 11th round pick (295th overall) in the 1979 NFL draft by the San Diego Chargers and was later picked up by the New York Giants.

 Coaching career

-Rader coached at the University of Alabama as the co-offensive coordinator and quarterbacks coach from 2004 to 2006 under head coach Mike Shula.
+Rader coached at the University of Alabama as an offensive assistant from 1983 t0 1985 and then again as the co-offensive coordinator and quarterbacks coach from 2004 to 2006 under head coach Mike Shula.
 On February 1, 2010, Rader was hired as the co-offensive coordinator and quarterbacks coach for the Ole Miss Rebels football team after the departure of Kent Austin.
 Ole Miss did not retain Rader for the 2011 season.
+Between roles at these SEC schools he was also the head coach for his alma mater, Tulsa, starting in 1988 at age 31 – the youngest head coach in NCAA Division 1 at that time.
+Rader served as head coach until 1999, coaching the most games in TU history.
+In 2008, Rader received the Merve Johnson Integrity in Coaching Award.
+In 2011, his book Missing Page from the Playbook – Fundamentals Behind the Physical, Mental, and Emotional Elements of Commitment was published.